 Having said that about my erstwhile lieutenant, he was downright sneaky-nasty and put a sheen on our ops that was pure poison.
-After he swallowed the SC creed hook, line, and sinker, Kell sunk to the top of their list of hatchet men (or women, to be fair) that performed the dirty work when it was necessary.
-Which was almost always.
+He swallowed the SC creed hook, line, and sinker, and sunk to the top of their list of hatchet men (or women, to be fair) that performed the dirty work when it was necessary—which was almost always.
 I never liked or respected him, but he always had a fascination with my ops and seemed to magically attach himself like some tick to me and nothing succeeds like success.
 I had to endure him.
 Now as then.

 “This is wonderful, Kell.
 Kidnap my son, threaten me with Maz the Butcher, commandeer my vessel . . .
 I’m lovin’ it.”